 Based on internet research (both medical and general) the most common areas for seborrheic dermatitis are the scalp, nasal folds, ears and other hair-bearing areas of the face.

 For the most part, people believe that this is due to these areas having the most sebaceous activity (sweat and oil production).

-Treating seborrheic dermatitis on the scalp (dandruff) is the most straight-forward and widely available dandruff shampoos can quickly produce good results (this post compares the most popular shampoos).
+Treating seborrheic dermatitis on the scalp (dandruff) is the most straight-forward and widely available dandruff shampoos can quickly produce good results (this post compares the most popular anti-dandruff shampoos).
 However, treating seborrheic dermatitis on the face can often pose a variety of difficulties due to the sensitive nature of the facial skin.

 Apart from the scalp, the second most common places for seborrheic dermatitis to appear seems to be the nose and ears.